War over Water (Jordan River): History

-Early tensions: 1949–64
+Early tensions: 1949–1964

 Following the 1948 Arab–Israeli War, the 1949 Armistice Agreements created three demilitarized zones on the Israel-Syria border.
 The southernmost, and also the largest, stretched from the south-eastern part of the Sea of Galilee eastwards to the Yarmuk River where the borders of Israel, Jordan and Syria converge.
 The issue of water sharing from the Jordan–Yarmuk system turned out to be a major problem between Israel, Syria and Jordan.

-Small scale water-related skirmishes had occurred following the 1949 agreements.
-In July 1953, Israel began construction of an intake for its National Water Carrier at the Daughters of Jacob Jordan Bridge in the demilitarized zone north of the Sea of Galilee.
-Syrian artillery units opened fire on the construction site.
-The United Nations security council majority (excepting the USSR) voted for the resumption of work by Israel.
+Small-scale water-related skirmishes had occurred following the 1949 agreements.
+In July 1953, Israel began construction of an intake for its National Water Carrier at the Daughters of Jacob Bridge in the demilitarized zone north of the Sea of Galilee.
+Syria protested to the United Nations, and Syrian artillery units opened fire on the construction site.
+The UN Security Council voted to allow Israel to resume work, but this was vetoed by the Soviet Union.
 The Israelis then moved the intake to an economically inferior site at the Sea of Galilee.

-In 1955 the Jordan Valley Unified Water Plan (Johnston Plan) was accepted by the technical committees of both Israel and the Arab League, but the Arab League Council decided not to ratify the plan on 11 October 1955.
-According to most observers, including Johnston himself, the Arab non-adoption of the plan was not total rejection.
+In 1955 a United States-brokered deal, the Jordan Valley Unified Water Plan (Johnston Plan), was accepted by the technical committees of both Israel and the Arab League, but the Arab League Council decided on 11 October 1955 not to ratify the plan.
+According to most observers, including US envoy Eric Johnston, the Arab non-adoption of the plan was not total rejection.
 While they failed to approve it politically, they nevertheless seemed determined to adhere to the technical details of the agreement.
 Moreover, it continued to be taken seriously by Arab leaders.
 Though the Unified Plan failed to be ratified, both Jordan and Israel undertook to operate within their allocation limits.

-Main phase: 1964–67
+Main phase: 1964–1967

-Israel completed its National Water Carrier project, which siphoned water from the Sea of Galilee in 1964.
-The initial diversion capacity of the National Water Carrier, without supplementary booster pumps, was 320 million m3, well within the limits of the Johnston Plan.
+Israel's National Water Carrier project included works to pump water from the Sea of Galilee.
+Its initial diversion capacity, without supplementary booster pumps, was 320 million m3, well within the limits of the Johnston Plan.

-Nevertheless, the Arab states were not prepared to coexist with a project which seemed likely to make a major contribution to Israel's economic growth.
+The Arab states were not prepared to accept a project which utilized resources that didn't belong to Israel.
 In January 1964 an Arab League summit meeting convened in Cairo and decided: